aleascript/resonance/index.md

 ## 3. Resolve

-The relevant Mises determine the size of the resolution pool.
+The relevant Bets determine the size of the resolution pool.

 The dice are rolled.